rnorth/testcontainers-java/docs/index.md

 ![Testcontainers logo](https://rnorth.org/public/testcontainers/logo.png)

+### Prerequisites

+Docker or docker-machine (for OS X) must be installed on the machine you are running tests on.
+Testcontainers currently requires JDK 1.8 and is compatible with JUnit.

+If you want to use Testcontainers on Windows you can try the [alpha release](usage/windows_support.md).

 ## Use Cases

 Testcontainers makes it easy to launch useful Docker containers for the duration of JUnit tests.